Karnovsky-Lab/clusterNet/README.md

 <font size = "4"> Gayatri Iyer, Marci Brandenburg, Christopher Patsalis, George Michailidis, Alla Karnovsky1 </font>

-### The output for the example code here can be seen by accessing the vignette within the package.
-To do so, run browseVignettes("clusterNet") in the console after installing the package.

 <h2 align="center" id="heading"><font size = 5>Special focus on clustering output from the Correlation Calculator java tool</font></h2>

+### *NOTE: The output for the example code here can be seen by accessing the vignette within the package.
+To do so, run browseVignettes("clusterNet") in the console after installing the package.*

 <h3 align = "center" id = "heading"><font size = 4>Abstract</font></h3>